-These indicators are measured by assuming the export / import of a standardized cargo of goods by ocean transport.
+These indicators are measured by assuming the export / import of a standardized cargo (dry-cargo, 20foot, full container load, with a weight of 10 tons and value of USD 20,000) of goods by ocean transport.
 The goods must not be not hazardous, nor include military items; must not need refrigeration or any special environment; must not require any sanitary, phytosanitary or environmental safety standard other than accepted international standards; and must be one of the economy's leading export / import products.
 The methodology also assumes that the exporting / importing company is located in the economy's largest business city and it does not operate from an export processing zone or an industrial estate with export or import privileges.